Lorraine Golding

 Supervision details

-The first meeting, 30 mins is free to you which forms discussion of your work and if/how we can work together based on approach, experience, types of clients seen, specialisms and practice.
+The first meeting, 30 mins is free to you.
+It forms discussion around your work, we decided if and how we work together based on approach, experience, types of clients seen, specialisms and practice.

-If interested, please contact me.
-I am particularly looking for qualified counsellors 2 years experience ++
+If interested, please contact me, particularly qualified counsellors with 2 years experience or mature trainees with transferable skills.

 Please see my website link for more information.